 Ordinary leaks are easy enough to diagnose because they’re hard to miss.
 A leak of any size at all will weep, drip or spray coolant.
 The resulting loss of coolant usually leads to engine overheating, which can cause more damage if the leak isn’t found and fixed.
 Leak inhibiting additives can usually seal small leaks.
 But sealers are a temporary fix and more of a do-it-yourself product.
 Even so, some professionals recommend using a sealer for preventative maintenance and to prevent or seal porosity leaks in aluminum cylinder heads.
-Some types of sealers, though, may increase the risk of deposits forming in the cooling system, which could cause radiator clogging – especially if the cooling system is overdosed with such a product.
+Some types of sealers, though, may increase the risk of deposits forming in the cooling system, which could cause radiators clogging – especially if the cooling system is overdosed with such a product.

 Leaks from Radiators

-Leaks caused by internal corrosion may be found almost anywhere on a radiator.
+Leaks caused by internal corrosion may be found almost anywhere on radiators.
 The most vulnerable points are usually the seams and where the tubes are joined to the headers.
 The underlying cause is almost always cooling system neglect, but it may also be due to bad ground connections between the engine, charging system and vehicle body.
 If the coolant has been changed regularly and tests good, check the engine’s ground connections and clean and retighten as needed.

 Solder bloom is a type of internal corrosion that can form when neglected coolant, rust and some types of leak inhibitor additives react with the soldered joints in a copper/brass radiator.
 White to green crumbly deposits begin to grow, which can block tubes and restrict the flow of coolant.
 A radiator with this kind of problem must be recored or replaced.
 The cooling system should be cleaned and flushed to remove deposits and sediment.